-This exercise can easily be done at home without any equipments.
+This exercise can easily be done at home without any equipment.
 But some people, especially beginners, this exercise is not recommended.
 At least you should be able to do decline pushups properly before jumping on to the explosive version.

 How to do

 1. Place both feet on the chair or stool and keep your hands on the floor with your arms extended.

 2. Keep your shoulder retracted.
 Your arm should be in line with the upper chest.
 This will be your starting position.